-What are the first signs and symptoms of Lyme disease?
+The first signs and symptoms of Lyme disease

 - Round expanding red skin lesion usually greater than 2 inches in size